 Many of the add-on software I have added to Firefox are useful if you do Web development and design, so I will spare them from this post.
 However, there are some that I find very useful for any user and I would like to highlight them here.
 Read the description and then decide if you want to add a particular one or not.
 Of course, if you are not a Firefox user these will not mean much to you unless they offer similar plugins for Internet Explorer, Chrome, or Safari.
 I will not go into the installation process of add-ons to Firefox though.

 Evernote Web Clipper requires an Evernote account to work.
 The good news is that it is free, go to EverNote.com and sign up for one.
 The even better news is that Evernote is a very useful software for keeping a bunch of random information from to-do lists to medicines I take (yes, it is an age thing), or photographs, or anything else that you may want to have at your fingertips.
 It works on Windows, Mac computers as well as on iPxx (well, it works with numbers!) and Android smartphones.
 After installing Evernote Web Clipper, you can clip selections or entire pages while you browse the Internet to your Evernote database.
 Then you can read it on any of your computers or smartphone.
 Very cool indeed.

 FireGestures allows me to go back or forward in my browser’s history without reaching out to the buttons located on the toolbar.
 Although I use it mainly for flipping back and forth between pages, it can open new tabs, save the page, and many other tricks.
 A very handy addition to Firefox.

 When I want to read an article in Ne York times, I simply click on the Readability button on the toolbar and everything else but the article I want to read disappear.
-The content is neatly formatted in single column with adjustable text size on top of that.
-I can print from it which produces clean, neat output.
+The content is neatly formatted in a single column with adjustable text size on top of that.
+I can print it which produces clean, neat output.
 Highly recommend it.